cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 You'll learn how to request possible UiTPAS tariffs, register the ticket sale and even cancel it if needed.

+The whole flow consists of approximately two to four API calls depending on your situation.

 > ##### Why do I need to register my ticket sales in UiTPAS?
 > If you sell a ticket for an event to an UiTPAS passholder **with an UiTPAS discount**, the ticket sale needs to be registered in UiTPAS so **the organizer can be reimbursed for the discount**.
 >